Spark Summer Learning Frequently Asked Questions

 Will my child have time to play and relax?

 Our days will be packed with engaging activities, dreaming, engineering, and plenty of games.
 But we know some downtime is essential, too.
-As our day begins (7:30-8:30 a.m.), students will have time to warm up with individual activities, reading, and small group activities.
+As our day begins, students will have time to warm up with individual activities, reading, and small group activities.
+Throughout the day, we’ll explore STEAM lessons with plenty of breaks to head outside.
 Then, after lunch, we’ll take some time to relax before we resume our action-packed explorations.
-Finally, we’ll end the day with more downtime (5-6 p.m.), where students can again work on individual or small group activities and read or play STEAM-based computer games.
+Finally, we’ll end the day with more downtime, where students can again work on individual or small group activities and read or play STEAM-based computer games.

 How are behavior issues handled?